rykergrey/Hyperscribe/README.md

 ## Operation

 2. Input a YouTube URL.
-3. Click the "Process" button to retrieve the transcript.
+3. Click the "Retrieve Transcript" or "Retrieve Comments" buttons to retrieve the data.
 5. Utilize components such as summary generation, Q&A, or sandbox function processing.

 ## Components